weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 ## API key

-:::info Available for Weaviate versions `1.18` and higher
+:::info Available in Weaviate versions `1.18` and higher
 :::

 To set up Weaviate for API key-based authentication, add the following environment variables to the appropriate Weaviate configuration file (e.g., `docker-compose.yml`):